 Are you cleaning your laboratory equipment correctly after each experiment?
 Each container needs to be washed and dried appropriately so as to maintain correctness for the scientific output.
-Emphor DLAS, leading distributors of laboratory glassware in UAE explains the same.
+Emphordlas, leading laboratory glassware supplier in UAE explains the same.

 Laboratory glassware should be clean in an exceptional way which means it should be chemically clean, sterile and grease-free.
 The glassware needs to have uniform wetness for the surface and needs to clean using distilled water.
 The presence of grease in the glassware can hinder the uniform wetting of the glass.
 Awash with organic solvent needs to be done in doubt of grease presence otherwise it can falsify the volume of liquid contained in the glassware.
 The presence of small amounts of impurities may also alter the meniscus.

 Caking is a common phenomenon seen in laboratory glassware when residues are left after an experiment.
 The longer it stays, it is harder it to get it cleaned.
 If glassware is not cleaned immediately, it may become impossible to remove the residue.
 Do not overload sinks, dishwashers, or soaking bins.
 Rubber sink and counter mats can help reduce the chance of breakage and resultant injury.
 Most new glassware is slightly alkaline in reaction.
 For precision chemical tests, new glassware should be soaked several hours in acid water before washing.